majormatt28/Videos/README.md

-# Video player
+# Youtube Clone
-Developing a video player utilizng youtube api.
+Developed a youtube clone utilizing youtube api.

 # Summary
 For this project as you may have guessed I created an app that utilizes youtube api and make it a fully functioning youtube playback app.
 Developing this app has been an exciting and interesting feat and I am excited to share it with others to use.
 If anything breaks however please let me know and I will correct it. ^_^